jfish32/Crowdfunding_ETL/README.md

 Joel Fisher, Selena Passeno
 -------------------------------------------

-Jupyter Notebook used is on main page of repository
+The Jupyter Notebook we used is on the main page of the repository.

-The .xlsx files used in the notebook and the .csv outputs of the dataframes created are in the Resources folder
+The .xlsx files used in the notebook and the .csv outputs of the dataframes created are in the Resources folder.

-The ERD is on the main page of repository
+The ERD is on the main page of repository.

 Inside the schemas_and_output folder you will find our schema for creating the database, our schema for testing our database and the outputs of those tests in the form of .csv files.